ViktorDevOpsCourse/CodersInControl/README.md

 ### Prerequisites

-Ensure you have the following prerequisites before installing the Slack bot:
+Ensure that you have the following prerequisites before installing the Slack bot:

 - Configured and running multi-environment Kubernetes clusters (for demo see [/demo/README.md](./demo/README.md))
 - Installed and configured Flux to implement a GitOps approach to managing both infrastructure and applications. (for demo see [/demo/README.md](./demo/README.md))